-The Contractor shall be responsible for the load testing of all foundations used on this project if required by design.
+The CONTRACTOR shall be responsible for the load testing of all foundations used on this project if required by design.
 All testing reports for driven piles shall bear the legible seal, signature, and date of the testing firm's engineer registered as a Professional Engineer in the State of South Carolina.
-The Contractor's EOR and GEOR shall review and approve, in writing, all load test reports prior to submitting the reports to SCDOT's RCE or Construction Engineering and Inspection (CE&I) team as designated for review and acceptance or comment.
-Comments made by SCDOT shall be reviewed and rectified by the Contractor's EOR and GEOR prior to the results of the load testing being used in design.
+The CONTRACTOR's EOR and GEOR shall review and approve, in writing, all load test reports prior to submitting the reports to SCDOT for review and acceptance or comment.
+Comments made by SCDOT shall be reviewed and rectified by the CONTRACTOR's designer prior to the results of the load testing being used in design.